CRITICAL INTRODUCTION

 Dated 31 Mar 2026

-Anita Patel was born in Singapore of Indian and Eurasian heritage and now lives in Canberra, Australia.
-Patel is the author of the poetry collections A Common Garment (2019) and Petals Fall (2022) and has performed her poetry widely, including at the Canberra Multicultural Festival and the Poetry on the Move Festival (University of Canberra).
-Patel’s poetry frequently captures the experience of continent-hopping and the act of embracing new cultures as one's own.
-In these moments, she illuminates—through layered reflections on time—the complex intersections of race, power, pedagogy, and landscape.
-She suggests that cultural knowledge, much like culinary tradition, is perpetually at risk of both erasure and reclamation.
+Anita Patel was born in Singapore of Indian and Eurasian heritage.
+She now lives in Canberra, Australia.
+Patel is the author of the poetry collections A Common Garment (2019) and Petals Fall (2022).
+She has performed her poetry widely, including at the Queensland Poetry Festival and the Poetry on the Move Festival (University of Canberra).
+Her poetry illuminates—through layered reflections on time—the complex intersections of race, power, language, and landscape.
+Patel’s poetry suggests that cultural knowledge, much like culinary tradition, is perpetually susceptible to both erasure and reclamation.
 This theme recurs throughout her work, resonating deeply with experiences of migration across the globe.

-Anita Patel’s poems span a wide range of settings—from intimate domestic spaces to institutional settings like the beginning of a young newlywed Asian bride’s familial life, when she is given a rice cooker.
-In her poem “Cooking Rice” from ACommon Garment (2019), the speaker reveres the rice grain as Dewi Sri the rice goddess; she describes the process of the grains reaching the fire from the fields, perhaps, signifying also the Hindu marriage ritual where puffed rice is offered into holy fire by a new bride.
-With the language of native fields, she captures the imagery of the goddess connecting to the roots of the seedlings walking bare feet:
+Patel’s poems span a wide range of settings—from intimate domestic spaces to extraordinary landscapes.
+In the poem, “Cooking Rice” from A Common Garment (2019), the speaker (a newlywed Asian wife who has been given a rice cooker) reveres Dewi Sri the rice goddess; she describes the process of rice grains reaching the fire from the fields, perhaps, signifying also the Hindu marriage ritual where puffed rice is offered into holy fire by a new bride.
+In the following lines, she depicts the goddess walking barefooted through rice fields and connecting to the roots of seedlings:

 Dewi Sri the rice goddess wends her way through